Peer group: Aggression and prosocial behavior

 Social behaviors can be promoted or discouraged by social groups, and several studies have shown that aggression and prosociality are susceptible to peer influence.
 A longitudinal study done in 2011 focused on these two behaviors.
 A sample of adolescents was followed over a one-year period, and results showed that adolescents who joined an aggressive group were more likely to increase their aggression levels.
 Also, adolescents were likely to display prosocial behaviors that were similar to the consistent behaviors of the group they were in.
 An adolescent's peer group plays a role in shaping him or her into an adult, and the lack of positive behavior can lead to consequences in the future.

 Sexual promiscuity

 Adolescence is also characterized by physical changes, new emotions, and sexual urges, and teenagers are likely to participate in sexual activity.
 A longitudinal study done in 2012 followed a group of adolescents for thirteen years.
 Self-reports, peer nominations, teacher ratings, counselor ratings, and parent reports were collected, and results showed a strong correlation between deviant peer groups and sexual promiscuity.
 Many teens claimed that the reasons for having sex at a young age include peer pressure or pressure from their partner.
 The effects of sexual activity at a young age are of great concern.
 Pregnancy and sexually transmitted diseases are only a few of the consequences that can occur.

+Exclusion

+In peer-dominated contexts, functional diversity may lead to marginalization and exclusion.
+Socially excluded children may have unsatisfying peer relationships, low self-esteem, and lack of achievement motivation, which affect their social and academic aspects of life, mental health, and general well-being.
+Individuals with disabilities encounter challenges in peer relationships, including deficits in social skills such as emotion detection, conflict resolution, and conceptual understanding.